polkadot-js/docs/docs/api-contract/start/code.md

 // used to derive contract address,
 // use null to prevent duplicate contracts const salt = new Uint8Array()
-// balance to transfer to the contract account, formerly know as "endowment".
+// balance to transfer to the contract account, formerly known as "endowment".
 // use only with payable constructors, will fail otherwise. const value = api.registry.createType('Balance', 1000) const initValue = 1;